Kuhdasht County

 Kuhdasht County (شهرستان کوهدشت) is in Lorestan province, Iran.
 Its capital is the city of Kuhdasht.

 History

-After the 2011 National Census, Rumeshkan District was separated from the county in the establishment of Rumeshkan County.
+In 2013, Rumeshkan District was separated from the county in the establishment of Rumeshkan County.

 Demographics

 Population

-At the time of the 2006 census, the county's population was 209,821 in 43,159 households.
+At the time of the 2006 National Census, the county's population was 209,821 in 43,159 households.
 The following census in 2011 counted 218,921 people in 52,799 households.
 The 2016 census measured the population of the county as 166,658 in 45,155 households.

 Administrative divisions

 Kuhdasht County's population history and administrative structure over three consecutive censuses are shown in the following table.